simp/simp-doc/docs/user_guide/HOWTO/Central_Log_Collection/Rsyslog.rst

 If encryption is going to be used, make sure the certificates are in place.
-See the pupmod-simp-pki module to understand how SIMP modules distribute certificates or, if SIMP is not being used to distribute certifcates, the naming convention used for pki variables in modules.
+See the pupmod-simp-pki module to understand how SIMP modules distribute certificates or, if SIMP is not being used to distribute certificates, the naming convention used for pki variables in modules.